 5. As John is painting and enjoying the live show at the same time, the coordination between video flow, audio flow in live music condition and the video flow and tactile flow in painting condition need to be coordinated, this coordination information need to be share to network for policy modification.

+6. The actual performance experienced by the user is end to end, not just the QoS supplied by the 5G system.
+It is possible to monitor the end to end performance (by the end to end application).
+If this end to end performance reduces for some reason (out of scope of 3GPP standards and in networks that are not under the control of network operators), the mobile metaverse service informs the 5G system of the new constraint.
+Th coordination information is therefore dynamic; the policy in the network can be adjusted.

-6. Network will do this dynamic policy modification for John.
+7. Network will do this dynamic policy modification for John.